Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/11-LAB_SC_100_Lab4_Ex1_SecureScore.md

 1. If you see an information box on the top right of the screen that says **Manage multifactor authentication**, close it by selecting the **X**.

-1. On the left navigation pane, scroll down to bottom then select **Permissions**.
+1. On the left navigation pane, scroll down to bottom then select **Permissions** under System.

 1. If this is the first time you are accessing Microsoft Defender settings, you will have to wait a few minutes while Defender prepares new spaces for your data and connects them.
 Once that completes, refresh the permissions page until you see a listing that includes Microsoft Defender XDR, Microsoft Entra ID, Endpoints roles & groups, Email & collaboration roles, and Cloud Apps.
 It may take some time for all of these to show up.